When I first became a believer in Jesus, I wish I had learned these Bible study principles!

 - Always be mindful of the context and milieu when you’re studying a Biblical subject or topic.
 Ask these basic questions: who, what, why, when, and how.
 Learn about the Bible’s historical, geographical, and cultural background and milieu.

-- Determine if the text you are reading is literal, factual, fiction, hyperbole, parable, symbolism, paradox, metaphor, exaggeration, understatement, figurative, simile, metonymy, synecdoche, irony, onomatopoeia, oxymoron, personification, humor, sarcasm, cynicism, prophecy, anthropomorphism, historical, etc.
+- Know about figures of speech.
+Determine if the text you are reading is literal, factual, fiction, hyperbole, parable, symbolism, paradox, metaphor, exaggeration, understatement, figurative, simile, metonymy, synecdoche, irony, onomatopoeia, oxymoron, personification, humor, sarcasm, cynicism, prophecy, anthropomorphism, historical, etc.

 - Always let the Bible be its own “interpreter,” i.e., when studying any subject or topic in the Bible, let all other references about that topic interpret one another, so that each adds to the whole when arriving at a conclusion.
 Bible concordances, dictionaries, encyclopedias, commentaries, and the like are all good, but they’re all “external.”
 Depend on the “internal” to interpret and clarify itself.